-Here are some of the things to look out for when buying a lab notebook.
+Here are some of the things to look out for when buying a high-quality lab notebook.

 The sheet style determines the use of your notebook.
 Plain, graph, and lined notebooks are the most common sheet styles.
 Ruled or lined notebooks are ideal for writing.
-Visual thinkers and artists prefer plain notebooks, whereas; notebooks with graph grid lines are useful to designers, engineers, and scientists who need to draw graphs or diagrams.
+Visual thinkers and artists prefer plain notebooks.
+Meanwhile, notebooks with graph grid lines are useful to designers, engineers, and scientists who need to draw graphs or diagrams.

 • Spacing of the lines